kodadot/stick/README.md

 # 4. Start the processor
 just process

+# 5. Update database with data objects
+just migrate

-# 5. Open a separate terminal and launch the graphql server to query the processed data
+# 6. Open a separate terminal and launch the graphql server to query the processed data
 just serve

-# 6. Visit localhost:4350/graphql to see result
+# 7. Visit localhost:4350/graphql to see result
 ```

 ## Dev flow